2021 French Open women's singles draw, results - Tennis

 Serena Williams, a three-time French Open champion (last in 2015), lost in the fourth round to No. 21 seed Elena Rybakina of Kazakhstan.
 Williams hasn’t reached the quarterfinals in Paris since returning from childbirth.

-No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, is into the fourth round.
+No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, is into her first Slam quarterfinal.

 FRENCH OPEN DRAWS: Men | Women | TV Schedule